SunnyKi/bareBoot/ReadMe.txt

 (http://sourceforge.net/projects/cloverefiboot)

-No fancy graphics, no black automagic, no frills, no bells & whistles.
+No fancy graphics, no black automagic, no frills, no thrills, no bells & whistles.

 Bare "metal" aimed to get kernel running.
 The rest should be done by DSDT, kexts, ...